 Cavity Wall Houses

-This site has been designed with our domestic customers in mind, we have much more detailed technical information on our main commercial/trade website.
+This site has been designed with our domestic customers in mind; we have much more detailed technical information on our main website.

 Cavity walls were first used in the 1900s but didn’t became common until after the 2nd world war.
 Some of the structural problems common to these types of houses are: